 3. Ignore it

 When you recognize a message as spam, don’t open it.
 If you open it before you realize it’s spam, hit delete.
 Never respond to a spam email, click on an unknown link, or open an unknown attachment.

 If you have to post an email address online, consider setting up an alternate or disposable email account to keep your main email hidden.
-Check out Blur or Spamex to learn more about disposable email.
+Check out Blur to learn more about disposable email.

 Get extra help keeping out spam emails with anti-malware software that looks for suspicious elements before the email can make it to your inbox.